cs3org/wopiserver/README.md

 ## Compatibility

-This WOPI server implements the required APIs to ensure full compatibility with Collabora Online and Microsoft Office.
-For the latter, however, the OneNote application uses newer WOPI APIs and is currently not supported.
+This WOPI server implements the required APIs to ensure full compatibility with Microsoft Office (as provided via the CSPP Terms), Collabora Online, and ONLYOFFICE.

 ## Unit testing